Get exclusive member benefits & effect social change. Join Today

 A drug called eculizumab can be very effective in some patients.
 It stops the breakdown of the red blood cells and may replace the need for blood transfusions.

-The prognosis for having PNH varies depending on the patient.
-In very few cases, the abnormal blood cells will actually decrease over time.
-In most cases, however, treatment is required to manage the disease.
-Most patients live 10 years or more after the initial diagnosis.
+The outlook for someone with PNH varies depending on the severity of the illness.
+In very few cases, the abnormal blood cells will decrease over time.
+In most cases, however, treatment is necessary to manage the disease.
+Most people live 10 years or more after the initial diagnosis.

 Written by: Mary Ellen Ellis